 Encompassing 238,000 leasable square feet and thirty-five store spaces, THE VILLAGE was Canada's first lifestyle centre.
 It was anchored by a 1-level (71,800 square foot) Home Depot, (33,900 square foot) Whole Foods Market and (22,500 square foot) Michaels.
 A centre-wide grand opening took place on October 2, 2004.

 Subsequent renovations and additions to the North and South Malls were carried out between 2012 and 2021.
 PARK ROYAL SOUTH was given a major overhaul, which totally revamped the interior and exterior and added several new stores.
 Future Shop home electronics morphed into a Best Buy in April 2015.
-A 2-level (100,000 square foot) La Maison Simons welcomed shoppers on October 15th.
+A 2-level (100,000 square foot) La Maison Simons welcomed first shoppers on October 15th.
 At the same time, the existing (east end) food court was moved upstairs, to the new 15-bay Picnic.
 Lastly, the Cineplex Cinemas Park Royal & VIP, an 11-screen venue, showed first features on April 3, 2019.

 With the face lift of PARK ROYAL SOUTH completed, attention was turned to PARK ROYAL NORTH.
 The exterior was refurbished, with the interior being partially demalled.
 Several exterior-entranced big box-type stores were installed.
 A (45,000 square foot) Loblaws City Market was dedicated on October 21, 2016.
-Saks Off Fifth Avenue Outlet, with 33,000 square feet, held its grand opening on August 23, 2017.
+Saks Off Fifth Avenue Outlet (with 33,000 square feet) held its grand opening on August 23, 2017.
+The revitalized PARK ROYAL malls now spanned approximately 1,400,000 leasable square feet and contained 280 stores and services.

 Sources: